Codecademy-Curriculum/Learn-Tableau-for-Data-Viz/datasets/metadata.md

 No changes were made to this data after downloading from the original source.
 When aggregating by year in Tableau, we filter out 2015 data as it contains records from only the first half of that year.

 #### Passenger Counts (2014)
-We pulled this list from a Wikipedia source and made no changes.
-In Tableau, we often filter for the top 20 airports for better readability, while this is a list of 64.
+We pulled this list from a [Wikipedia source](https://en.wikipedia.org/wiki/List_of_busiest_airports_by_passenger_traffic_(2010–2015)) and filtered on US airports.
+We cut several US airports that were on the list but did not have passenger counts, bringing the full list from 64 to 58 airports.